 Fluorescence

-Ultraviolet fluorescence was employed to measure 4–6 ring PAHs in the various samples (Kriech et al., 2002, Osborn et al., 2001).
+Ultraviolet fluorescence was employed to measure total 4–6 ring PAHs in the various samples (Kriech et al., 2002, Osborn et al., 2001).
 This method has been shown to detect both straight and alkylated PAHs at an excitation wavelength of 385 nm and an emission wavelength of 415 nm.
 In contrast, 2-3 ring PAHs have been shown to be minor fluorescent contributors at the wavelengths employed.
 Fluorescence intensity was measured using a 1 cm cuvette placed in Shimadzu RF-1501 spectrofluorometer.
 Bulk and condensate samples were dissolved in cyclohexane prior to analysis.
 Calibration was accomplished using known concentrations of 9,10-diphenyl-anthracene (DPA) as reference standard.
 All results were expressed as DPA equivalents for the bulk samples (mg/kg DPAeq) and condensates (mg/L DPAeq).

 Total hydrocarbons